ursa-mikail/threat_modeling_framework_and_sop/readme.md

 ---

 ### Step 5: Determine Countermeasures and Mitigation
-This step involves designing security controls and countermeasures against identified threats.
+Step 5 is in determining countermeasures and mitigation strategies.
+This involves devising proactive measures and security controls to safeguard against the identified threats.
+Countermeasures may include implementing encryption protocols, access controls, or other security mechanisms tailored to address specific vulnerabilities within the system.

 #### Step Breakdown
 | Step | Input | Means | Participants | Output |